httpwg/http-extensions/draft-ietf-httpbis-variants.md

 ## Accept {#content-type}

-This section defines handling for Accept variants, as per {{!RFC7231}} Section 5.3.2.
+This section defines handling for Accept variants, as per Section 5.3.2 of {{!RFC7231}}.

 To perform content negotiation for Accept given a request-value and available-values:

 1. Let preferred-available be an empty list.
-2. Let preferred-types be a list of the types in the request-value, ordered by their weight, highest to lowest, as per {{!RFC7231}} Section 5.3.2 (omitting any coding with a weight of 0).
+2. Let preferred-types be a list of the types in the request-value, ordered by their weight, highest to lowest, as per Section 5.3.2 of {{!RFC7231}} (omitting any coding with a weight of 0).
 If "Accept" is not present or empty, preferred-types will be empty.
-If a type lacks an explicit weight, an implementation MAY assign one.
+If a type laSection 5.3.2 of cks an explicit weight, an implementation MAY assign one.
 3. If the first member of available-values is not a member of preferred-types, append it to preferred-types (thus making it the default).
 4. For each preferred-type in preferred-types:
-   1. If any member of available-values matches preferred-type, using the media-range matching mechanism specified in {{!RFC7231}} Section 5.3.2 (which is case-insensitive), append those members of available-values to preferred-available (preserving the precedence order implied by the media ranges' specificity).
+   1. If any member of available-values matches preferred-type, using the media-range matching mechanism specified in Section 5.3.2 of {{!RFC7231}} (which is case-insensitive), append those members of available-values to preferred-available (preserving the precedence order implied by the media ranges' specificity).
 5. Return preferred-available.

 Note that this algorithm explicitly ignores extension parameters on media types (e.g., "charset").